HeyStenson/HTTParty/README.md

 So the first part of this process is you typing an address into the browser bar.
 Let's say something like `http://www.cutekittens.com/cutest-kitten-of-the-year.html`.
 This address is actually composed of several different parts, each of which contributes something different to the process.

-First there's `http`.
-HTTP stands for **H**yper**t**ext **T**ransfer **P**rotocol, and it's used to transmit and receive web pages.
-HTTP just one of a few protocols that are used for transmitting information from a web server to a client.
-A client is what's receiving the information - in this case, your browser.
-There are other protocols you may have seen, like SMPT for mail and FTP for files.
-When you type "http://" before a website's address, you are telling a web server how to retrieve the document that you want by specifiying the protocol it should use.
-HTTP is used by your browser to communicate with the web server, telling it to bring you the web page you've requested.

 These requests are sent using a URL, a Uniform Resource Locator.
 The URL contains the protocol, the host's address, and the resource path, so you end up with something that looks like our example from before.

 <table>